WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 Limitation of the created product:
 - Enhance current MVP into a finite product
-- Data Architecture solution: The solution does not cover database schema, webservices setup and scalability solutions.
+- Data Architecture solution: The solution does not cover a database schema, webservices setup and scalability solutions.
 This part has been moved out of the scope of the project due to the time constraint within the 6 week program.
--

 ## 🚀 Future Scope <a name = "future_scope"></a>